Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - In the main() method, created a list of 10 employees, Each employee having a first and last name as well as an id number.
 - Two of the employees have the same first name(Joe).
 - Using a foreach loop, created a new list of all employees with the first name "Joe".
-- Perfomed the same action again with a lambda expression.
+- Performed the same action again with a lambda expression.
 - Using a lambda expression, made a list of all employees with an id number greater than 5.

 ### [Input Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/InputAssignment)
 - Ask a user for an input.
 - Log the input to a text file using the System.IO file.writealltext method.
-- Display to the consol the inputed information from the saved text file using the System.lO.file.ReadAllText method printing to the console using the system.console.WriteLine method.
+- Display to the console the inputted information from the saved text file using the System.lO.file.ReadAllText method printing to the console using the system.console.WriteLine method.

 ### [Date/Time Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/DateTimeSubmissionAssignment)
 - created a DateTime.now method to print the current time and date that the program is ran.